stefanbohacek/fediverse-embeds-wordpress-plugin/README.md

 ## Supported platforms

 This plugin only works with fediverse platforms that provide embed code.
+This way, if you ever decide to stop using the plugin, your embeds will still work.

 As more platforms add this feature, this plugin will continue to get updated.

 | **Platform**  | **Supported**   |
 |---------------|-----------------|